Polali Rajarajeshwari Temple

+Pavitrapani position is not passed down from father to son, Pavitrapani position is given to eldest Archaka.
+Priests are not hired.
+In polali Rajarajeshwari temple, the pooja rights are passed from father to son (heredity), this tradition has been followed from more than thirteen generations or over 350 years.

 Location

 The temple is located in Polali on the banks of the river Phalguni in Kariyangala village of Bantwal taluk, Dakshina Kannada, Karnataka.
 The temple is surrounded by lush paddy fields.
 The Phalguni river flows on the northern side of the temple.
-The nearest city from the temple is Mangalore at 19 km away.< near to kaikamba 4 to 5 km across >;
+The nearest city from the temple is Mangalore at 19 km away.

 Etymology

 The place where the temple was located was known as Pural in ancient times.
 The word Pural means Flute in Tulu language.
 The origin of the word Pural is the Mugera language.
 The word Pural or Purel also has the meaning of changing sides, which may also apply in this case as the river takes an abrupt turn near the temple.
 In Sanskrit, it was referred to as Paliapura, which later came to be known as Polali in Kannada.
 In several ancient epigraphs and records, the main deity of the temple was referred to as Porala Devi.